 Variables

-Store configuration and secrets securelyEdit
+Store configuration, secrets, and data files securelyEdit

-Variables vs Secrets
+Variables vs Secrets vs Files

 - Storage: Plain text